 This is a foundational skill for students.
 Subitizing is not a new concept.
 According to Wikipdia the term was first used in 1949.
 But it seems that recently there’s lots of chatter about subitizing.
-I was at a professional development session Friday put on by one of the fabulous presenters from Origo, and he listed subitizing as one of the six components of number sense.
+I attended a professional development session put on by one of the fabulous presenters from Origo, and he listed subitizing as one of the six components of number sense.
 He went on to say that it was, by far, the MOST important!

 I was in the kindergarten classroom of an amazing teacher today.
 As her kiddos sat in a circle around her, she flashed cards with random dot patterns on them.
 The kids shouted out the number represented by the dots on each card.
 As if that weren’t fabulous enough, they went on to volunteer HOW they saw each number.
 Here’s what I mean.
 The figure below shows one of the patterns she flashed.
 Some kids said they saw 2 groups of 3, and they knew that was 6.
 Another child saw 2 groups of 2 on each side and another group of 2 in the middle.
 The student explained that 2 + 2 + 2 = 6.
 Yet another student saw 3 groups of 2, but he saw 2 on the top, 2 in the middle, and 2 on the bottom.
 How cool is that?